chiragaggarwal99/whitepanda-backend-assignment/README.md

 # whitepanda-backend-assignment
-I have used material design, HTML, CCSS.
+I have used MongoDB and NodeJS.